Japanese Barberry

 Look-alikes

-Japanese barberry may be confused with American barberry (Berberis canadensis), the only native species of barberry in North America, and common or European barberry (Berberis vulgaris) which is an introduced, sometimes invasive plant.
+• American barberry (Berberis canadensis), the only native species of barberry in North America.
 American barberry is native to the southeastern United States, only occurring in the northeast as a rare introduction.
+Though with climate change it may become more abundant.

 Alternative Plants (Alternative native Species)